Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 • Breastfeeding women: 2.6 milligrams

-Deficiency Symptoms and Causes
+Deficiency symptoms and causes

 Although a manganese deficiency is pretty rare in developed nations where people are generally not malnourished, a deficiency can cause serious health threats, including bone loss, muscle and joint pain, and changes in mood.

-Manganese deficiency is usually caused by a lack of manganese-rich foods in someone’s diet and sometimes by chronic digestive disorders that make it hard to absorb manganese.
+Deficiency is usually caused by a lack of manganese-rich foods in someone’s diet and sometimes by chronic digestive disorders that make it hard to absorb manganese.

 • weak bones (osteoporosis)